• Skip to primary navigation

 • Salt & Vanilla - To add complexity to the flavor.

-• Allergen Free Chocolate Chips - I use the Enjoy Life Brand.
+• Allergen Free Chocolate Chips - I use the Enjoy Life Brand or the Nestle Allergen Free Chips.
+If you don't need dairy-free chocolate chips, you can use your favorite brand.

 • Walnuts - Feel free to substitute with another type of nut if you prefer.

-• Step 2: Combine the melted chocolate and sugars in a large bowl.
-Whisk together until smooth.
+STEP 1: Combine the sugar, brown sugar and melted chocolate in a large bowl.
+Whisk together until well mixed.

-• Step 3: Add the eggs and vanilla.
-Whisk for 45-60 seconds.
-It will seem like a long time to whisk, but this will help to create the shiny top on the finished brownies.
+STEP 2: Add the eggs and vanilla.
+Whisk for about 60 seconds.
+It will seem like a lot of mixing, but it will help get the shiny tops on the brownies.

-• Step 4: Add the cocoa powder, gluten free flour and salt.
+STEP 3: Add the cocoa powder, gluten free flour and salt to the wet ingredients.
 Fold together with a spatula until the dry ingredients are incorporated.

-• Step 5: Add the walnuts and chocolate chips.
-Fold in until evenly distributed.
+STEP 4: Add the walnuts and chocolate chips.
+Fold together until they are evenly distributed.

-• Step 6: Spread the brownie batter into your prepared pan and bake!
+STEP 5: Spread the brownie batter into your prepared pan and top with a sprinkling of nuts and chocolate chips.
+Then bake!

 If you're planning to eat the brownies within a few days, just store them in an airtight container at room temperature.
 They should stay fresh for 3 days.